HoIIy/ISTE432/devbook.md

     > "Users can create a user account by entering an email, username, and password in the appropriate form."

     Creating a user account and attempting to make the email an emoji is an example of potential data integrity issues with this project.
+Or designing the database column 'name' to be 20 chars long but accepting a 25 char username at the application level and attempting to insert it anyways.

 3. Be amenable to the specification and use of design patterns: